munuxi/sparse_rref/README.md

 It is highly recommended to use [mimalloc](https://github.com/microsoft/mimalloc) (or other similar library) to dynamically override the standard malloc, especially on Windows.

+We also provide an example, see `mma_link.cpp`, by using the LibraryLink api of Mathematica to compile a library which can used by Mathematica.

 Build it, e.g.

 ```bash